 The PPWB objectives are considered appropriate and acceptable for each of the 12 major interprovincial eastward flowing river reaches (Water Quality Monitoring Locations and Objectives).
 Six of these reaches are along the Alberta-Saskatchewan border and six are along the Saskatchewan-Manitoba border.
 Other streams can be added as required.

 Schedule E states that objectives should be reviewed from time to time to ensure that they reflect current water uses, priorities of member agencies and the latest technological information.
-New interprovincial water quality objectives and new objectives were ratified in July 2015.
+New interprovincial water quality objectives and new objectives were ratified on July 26, 2021.
 There are now 71 objectives for water quality parameters, including nutrients, metals, major ions, physical characteristics, pesticides and radioisotopes.

 How are the PPWB Objectives Applied?

 The PPWB reports comparisons of interprovincial water quality monitoring results with the objectives.
 These comparisons are done on samples taken throughout the calendar year and are reported each year in the PPWB's Annual Report.
 If monitoring indicates an objective is not being met, the Committee on Water Quality (COWQ) - a permanent committee of the PPWB - will investigate to determine the cause, and whether there is a risk to downstream water uses.
 The committee will closely study the cause of the condition and decide whether it is a one-time or a long-term event.
 If the event indicates a water quality issue, then COWQ will prepare a report to the Board, with an explanation and a recommended course of action.

 The Board will consider COWQ's report and may make recommendations to the upstream province in which the event occurred.
 The appropriate agency then takes whatever corrective action is required.